menu

 Noble Hierarch

-It's always dangerous to invest in expensive cards like Ignoble Hierarch.
+It's always dangerous to invest in expensive cards like Noble Hierarch.
 Unless you have a lot of dollars behind your purchases, it's hard to accumulate stock on these cards without putting your bank account in the hole.
 That said, if you have Hierarchs lying around, have the money to back a big purchase, or are just a player who wants to play a Hierarch deck, this is a great time to buy.

-Between Abzan Company and Infect, Ignoble Hierarch continues to make a splash in Modern's Tier 1 decks.
+Between Abzan Company and Infect, Noble Hierarch continues to make a splash in Modern's Tier 1 decks.
 May is likely to see those Tier 1 decks stay Tier 1, which means Hierarch will only go up from here as more players hop on the Infect and Abzan Company trains.

 Barring an Eternal Masters reprint (and Hierarch is hardly a Vintage and Legacy all-star), the dork is on her way to Snapcaster-status in a hurry.
 Even if you can't get the capital together to move a huge quantity of Hierarchs, you should still buy this card now if you want to play a Hierarch deck.
 The ceiling is much higher than Hierarch's current price tag, and you don't want to be left behind if Abzan Company takes off any more.